newrelic-experimental/nri-bosh-release-jammy/README.md

 If you would like to contribute to this project, review [these guidelines](./CONTRIBUTING.md).

 ## License
-nri-bosh-release-xenial is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+nri-bosh-release-jammy is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.